aws-samples/aws-hpc-tutorials/content/04-cicd-pipeline/04-codebuild.md

 ![AWS CodeBuild](/images/cicd/code-build-3.png)

-7. In the **Environment** section, expand the **Additional configuration** section
+7. In the **Environment** section, expand the **Additional configuration** section.
+Keep all settings as default except the following:
-  	- Under the **Environment variables** enter the Name **REPOSITORY_URI** which should point to the Amazon ECR repository created in the Lab 3.
+  	- Under the **Environment variables** enter the Name **REPOSITORY_URI** which should point to the Amazon ECR repository created in the Lab 2.
 	- In the **Value** provide the Amazon ECR repository URI.
 Keep the Type as default **Plaintext**
-	- You can obtain the Amazon ECR repository URI by running the below CLI command on Cloud9, this repo comes from [Lab 2]
+	- You can obtain the Amazon ECR repository URI by running the below CLI command on Cloud9, this repo comes from Lab 2.

 ```bash
 REPO_NAME=sc21-container